Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \subsubsection{co-Poincar\'{e} bundle}

-The Yang--Mills theory in the Lorentzian metric space has the Poincar\'{e} symmetry in addition to the gauge-symmetry.
-On the other hand, general relativity is not invariant under the four-dimensional translation; it is apparent since the translation operator cannot be represented by multiplying any ($\FxF$)-matrix.
-The author has introduced a modified Poincar\'{e} symmetry keeping general relativity invariant, namely the co-Poincar\'{e} symmetry\cite{doi:10.1063/1.4990708,Kurihara_2020}.
-This section discusses a principal bundle in the space-time manifold with the co-Poincar\'{e} group.
+The Yang--Mills theory in the Lorentzian metric space has the Poincar\'{e} symmetry in addition to the gauge symmetry.
+On the other hand, general relativity is not invariant under the four-dimensional translation.
+The current author has introduced a modified Poincar\'{e} symmetry, keeping general relativity invariant, namely the co-Poincar\'{e} symmetry\cite{doi:10.1063/1.4990708,Kurihara_2020}.
+This section introduces a principal bundle with the co-Poincar\'{e} group as the structure group.

 The Poincar\'{e} group is the semidirect product of Lorentz group and the four-dimensional translation group as

 whose Lie algebra is given as